stevenvillarino/agent-uxr/README.md

 ## 🎯 **For UXR Teams: What This Solves**

 User Experience Researchers spend **60-80% of their time** on manual data synthesis and presentation creation instead of generating insights.
-InsightDeck Agent automates this workflow, transforming research transcripts into professional presentation decks in minutes.
+UXR Synthesizer automates this workflow, transforming research transcripts into professional presentation decks in minutes.

 ### 🎧 **Advanced Audio Processing**
 - **Dual Transcription Engines:** Choose between OpenAI Whisper or ElevenLabs Speech-to-Text